Potato pancake: Iranian kuku sib zamini

 In Iranian cuisine, kuku sib-zamini (کوکو سیب زمینی, 'potato kuku') is made with shredded potatoes, eggs, onion, saffron, sometimes garlic chives and sometimes cinnamon.
 Frequently, potato kuku is cooked as smaller patties, but it is also cooked in a larger pancake-style or baked.
 This dish has been compared to the latke, rösti and tortilla Española (Spanish omelette).

 Ukrainian deruny

-Deruny (Ukrainian: деруни), also called tertiukhy, kremzlyky, or rysylovanyky in different regions, are traditional Ukrainian potato pancakes made from grated raw potatoes, onion, flour, and egg, typically shallow-fried in oil.
-The name deruny derives from the Ukrainian verb derty (Ukrainian: дерти) (“to grate”), reflecting the preparation method.
+Deruny (Ukrainian: деруни), also called tertiukhy, kremzlyky, or rysylovanyky in different regions, are traditional Ukrainian potato pancakes made from grated raw potatoes, onion (optional), flour (optional), and egg, typically shallow-fried in oil.
+The name deruny derives from the Ukrainian verb derty (Ukrainian: дерти) ("to grate"), reflecting the preparation method.

 Deruny are common throughout Ukraine, especially in the northern and eastern regions.
 They are traditionally served with sour cream and sometimes accompanied by mushrooms, onions, or other vegetables.
 Regional variations may include cabbage, cheese, or herbs, depending on local or family recipes.

 Since 2008, the town of Korosten in northern Ukraine has hosted the annual International Deruny Festival, featuring cooking competitions, tastings, and demonstrations of traditional preparation methods.